dev4ult/linear-regression-flask/README.md

 ## Run Application

-you are ready to go and ready to run the app
+you are ready to go to run the app

 ```
 npm run app